+8.7.
 Early Help Assessment

+- 8.7.1.
+Early help means providing support as soon as possible once a problem emerges, at any stage in a child's life.
+Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who: - Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs - Are young carers - Show signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of been radicalised or exploited - Have family members in prison, or affected by parental offending

+- Are in family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - Misuse drugs or alcohol. - Have returned home to their family from care - Are at risk of Honour Based Abuse, such as FGM or Forced Marriage - Are privately fostered - Are persistently absent from education, including persistent absences for party of the school day - Show early signs of abuse and/or neglect in other ways. - 8.7.2.
 If an early help assessment is appropriate, the DSL will generally lead on liaising with other agencies and setting up an inter-agency assessment as appropriate.
-Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.

-We will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements.

-The DSL will keep the case under constant review and the school will consider a referral to local authority children's social care if the situation does not seem to be improving.
-Timelines of interventions will be monitored and reviewed.
+Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner. - 8.7.3.
+We will discuss and agree, with statutory safeguarding partners, levels for the different types of assessment, as part of local arrangements. - 8.7.4.
+The DSL will keep the case under constant review and the school/academy will consider a referral to local authority children's social care if the situation does not seem to be improving.
+Timelines of interventions will be monitored and reviewed. - 8.7.5.

-Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who:

-- Are disabled, have certain health conditions, or have specific additional needs. - Have SEND, regardless of whether they have a statutory EHC plan. - Have mental health needs - Are young carers

-- Show signs of being drawn into antisocial or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of been radicalised or exploited - Have family members in prison, or affected by parental offending - Are in family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - Misuse drugs or alcohol. - Have returned home to their family from care - Are at risk of Honour Based Abuse, such as FGM or Forced Marriage - Are privately fostered - Are persistently absent from education, including persistent absences for party of the school day - Show early signs of abuse and/or neglect in other ways.

 To access support from the Early Help Service, an Early Help Assessment must be completed.
-This can be found at: https://childrensportallive.hullcc.gov.uk/web/portal/pages/professional

-All referrals to early help services including assessments will be recorded on CPOMS.
+Please refer to Appendix 5 for contact details of your local Early Help Assessment team. - 8.7.6.
+All referrals to Early Help services including assessments will be recorded on CPOMS.

-Referral
+8.8.
+Referral Process

+- 8.8.1.
 If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.

-If you make a referral directly (see section 7.1), you must tell the DSL as soon as possible.
+Please refer to Appendix 5 for details of how to contact your local authority Children's Social Care services. - 8.8.2.
+If you make a referral directly, you must tell the DSL as soon as possible. - 8.8.3.
 The local authority will make a decision within 1 working day of a referral about what course of action to take and will let the person who made the referral know the outcome.
-The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded.
+The DSL or person who made the referral must follow up with the local authority if this information is not made available, and ensure outcomes are properly recorded. - 8.8.4.
 If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must follow local escalation procedures to ensure their concerns have been addressed and that the child's situation improves.

-The police can be contacted through 101 or 999 and a referral can be made.
-Children's Social Care can be contacted on 01482 448879 / 01482 300304 to make an urgent referral, with a written referral being sent to ehash@hullcc.gov.uk

-Where the response to a referral is not considered appropriate or timely, local authority escalation procedures should be followed.
-These can be found at the following: https://childrensportallive.hullcc.gov.uk/web/portal/pages/professional

-7.5 If you have concerns about extremism
+8.9.
+If you have concerns about extremism